kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 ### Example of conflicting merge:

-Having two overrides with *the same* key ("a.b"):
+Two overrides with *the same* key ("a.b"):

 ```
 "a.b": "first"
 "a.b": "second"
 ```

-Installer yields either:
+The Installer yields either:

 ```
 a: